 What about layering for spring?

-Outer layer: MAMMUT Crater Light HS Hooded Jacket;
+Outerwear: MAMMUT Crater Light HS Hooded Jacket

-Mid layer: MAMMUT Eiswand Advanced ML Hooded Jacket;
+Mid-layer: MAMMUT Eiswand Advanced ML Hooded Jacket

 Base layer: MAMMUT Aenergy FL Half Zip Longsleeve